rmountjoy92/VectorCloud/README.md

 * (recommended) create a virtual environment https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv/
 * (recommended) navigate to your virtual environment.
 * Install the SDK as per the directions in the SDK docs https://developer.anki.com/vector/docs/initial.html
+* Verify your SDK install works by running an example from the Anki Docs.
+If it does not work please contact Anki support at https://forums.anki.com/c/vector-sdk
-* In a terminal, enter:
+* Once you've verified your SDK install, in a terminal, enter:
 ```
 git clone https://github.com/rmountjoy92/VectorCloud
 pip3 install flask flask-sqlalchemy flask-bcrypt flask-login flask-wtf flask-bootstrap flask-migrate flask-script